-Osteoarthritis, the most common type of arthritis, occurs when the cartilage on the ends of your bones wears down.
-This can cause pain and stiffness in the joints, swelling, muscle weakness, and a reduced range of motion in the affected joints.
+Osteoarthritis, the most common type of arthritis, occurs when the cartilage that covers the ends of your bones wears down.
+This deterioration can cause pain and stiffness in the joints, swelling, muscle weakness, and a reduced range of motion in the affected joints.
 Osteoarthritis can occur in any joint, but is most often found in the hands, hips, knees, or spine.

-It is fairly common for osteoarthritis to occur in the vertebrae of the spine, but osteoarthritis in the spine qualifies for disability benefits only under certain conditions.
+It's fairly common for osteoarthritis to occur in the facet joints in between the vertebrae of the spine, but osteoarthritis in the spine qualifies for disability benefits only under certain conditions.
 To meet the requirements of the listing for spinal disorders, you must have a diagnosis of osteoarthritis in your spine and one of the following:

 For the specific disability criteria for each of these back problems, see our individual articles on getting disability for them by visiting the links above.

-If you have osteoarthritis but don’t meet the listing for having a disorder of the spine, you may meet the listing for having a major dysfunction of a joint.
-In order to meet this listing, you must have an obvious deformity in a joint: medical imaging (such as an MRI) must show joint space narrowing, ankylosis (when your joints fuse), or the destruction of bone.
-You must also have a history of joint pain and stiffness and a loss of motion in the joint.
-In addition, the dysfunction must exist in:
+If you have osteoarthritis in your hips, knees, ankles, shoulders, elbows, wrists, or hands, you might meet the listing for having an abnormality of a major joint.
+In order to meet this listing, you must have an obvious deformity in a joint: medical imaging (such as an MRI) must show joint space narrowing, ankylosis (fused joints or bones), or the destruction of bone.
+You must also have a history of joint pain or stiffness, and a loss of motion or instability in the joint.
+In addition, you need medical documentation that:

 If you have osteoarthritis but you don't meet the criteria under any of the listings discussed above, the Social Security Administration (SSA) will look at your "residual functional capacity," or "RFC."
-Your RFC assessment is used by the SSA to determine what kind of work you are still capable of doing despite the limitations from your arthritis.
+Your RFC assessment is used by the SSA to determine what kind of work you're still capable of doing despite the limitations that your arthritis causes.

 Lower extremity arthritis.
-If your arthritis affects your legs or your spine, you will probably be limited in walking on uneven surfaces, climbing, or squatting.
+If your arthritis affects your legs or your spine, you're probably limited in walking on uneven surfaces, climbing, and/or squatting.
 In this case, your RFC assessment may limit you to no more than sedentary work.
-Sedentary work is mostly sit-down work -- work where you don't need to lift more than ten pounds at a time and the work is done mostly seated.
+Sedentary work is mostly sit-down work—work where you don't need to lift more than ten pounds at a time and the work is done mostly seated.
 However, up to two hours a day of walking or standing may be required for sedentary work, so if you have severe enough trouble with walking because of your arthritis, you may not be able to perform even sedentary work.

 Upper extremity arthritis.
-If you have osteoarthritis in your shoulders, arms, or hands, your RFC assessment may limit the work you can do that involves lifting, reaching, typing, writing, or grabbing.
+If you have osteoarthritis in your shoulders, arms, or hands, your RFC assessment may restrict you from doing work that involves lifting, reaching, typing, writing, or grabbing.
 This would make it difficult to do many jobs, even sedentary jobs.

-If you can't do even sedentary work, the SSA should find you disabled.
+If you can't many types of sedentary work, the SSA should find you disabled.
 For more information, see our article on proving you can't do a full range of sedentary work.

-If your RFC assessment is for medium, light, or sedentary work, the SSA then takes your RFC and compares the level of work it allows you to do (for example, sedentary work) with your prior job skills and education to see if there are any jobs you know how to do, or could easily learn to do, at that work level.
-If you are older than 50 or 55, the SSA is less likely to expect you to learn to do a new job, depending on your RFC and education level.
-For more information on how the SSA decides whether your RFC, skills, education, and age combine to deem you disabled, see our section on disability determinations based on RFCs.
+Types of RFCs.
+Your RFC assessment can be for medium, light, or sedentary work.
+The SSA will compare RFC level with your prior job skills and education to see if there are any jobs you know how to do, or could easily learn to do, at that work level.
+If you're older than age 50, the SSA is less likely to expect you to learn to do a new job.
+For more information on how the SSA decides whether your RFC, skills, education, and age combine to make you disabled, see our section on disability determinations based on RFCs.